exasol/bucketfs-java/doc/user_guide/user_guide.md

 ### Specifying "Paths" Inside a Bucket

 Some bucket actions require a path inside the bucket as parameter.
-While those paths are always relative to the root of the bucket, the Exasol test container lets you treat them as absolute paths too.
+While those paths are always relative to the root of the bucket, BucketFS Java lets you treat them as absolute paths too.

 That means that the following two paths are both relative to the bucket root: